Introduction:

 - Size: It can reach 3 meters in length and weigh more than 600 kg.

-- Fur: Dense, protecting it from the cold.
+- Fur: Dense, protects it from the cold.

 - Senses: It has a very strong sense of smell.

-- Intelligence: It is considered one of the most intelligent land animals.
+al-align: inherit;">- Intelligence: They are considered one of the most intelligent land animals.

-- Hibernation: It sleeps for long periods during the winter.
+- Hibernation: They sleep for long periods during the winter.

 - Fish (especially salmon).